 The truth is, the .270 didn’t need O’Connor.
 Its claim to fame at introduction, which was almost 100 years ago, was that it shot flatter than the .30-06.
 It still does.
 Because you don’t need a lot of gunpowder to kill deer, the .270 is one of only two long-action cartridges on this list.
 It’s typically loaded with 100- to 150-grain bullets, but the mid-range bullet weights are optimum, and there’s lots of loads with those to choose from.
 The .270 Winchester will always be a favorite, but I’ve left it for shorter cartridges that work in more compact actions with less recoil and never looked back.
 Still, though O’Connor was not right about everything, he was right about the .270 Winchester.

 - Moderate recoil for how fast and flat-shooting it is

 - Lots of ammo and rifles to choose from

-- Long-action cartridge that performs best with a 22-inch or longer barrel
+- It’s a long-action cartridge that performs best with a 22-inch or longer barrel